Keeping filling in cinnamon rolls: Introduction

 The Role of Consistent Heat

-Bake at 350°F for evenly cooked rolls with gooey centers.
-Avoid higher temperatures, which can cause the filling to boil and overflow.
+Baking at 350°F ensures evenly cooked rolls with gooey centers, which is essential for exploring how do you get fillings to stay in cinnamon rolls.
+Avoid higher temperatures, as they can cause the filling to boil and overflow.

 Avoiding Over-Baking That Can Cause Leaks